Talmud: Mishnah

 The Mishnah is a compilation of legal opinions and debates.
 Statements in the Mishnah are typically terse, recording brief opinions of the rabbis debating a subject; or recording only an unattributed ruling, apparently representing a consensus view.
 The rabbis recorded in the Mishnah are known as the Tannaim (literally, "repeaters", or "teachers").
-These tannaim—rabbis of the second century CE--"who produced the Mishnah and other tannaic works, must be distinguished from the rabbis of the third to fifth centuries, known as amoraim (literally, "speakers"), who produced the two Talmudim and other amoraic works".
+These tannaim—rabbis of the second century CE—"who produced the Mishnah and other tannaic works, must be distinguished from the rabbis of the third to fifth centuries, known as amoraim (literally, "speakers"), who produced the two Talmudim and other amoraic works".

 Since it sequences its laws by subject matter instead of by biblical context, the Mishnah discusses individual subjects more thoroughly than the Midrash, and it includes a much broader selection of halakhic subjects than the Midrash.
 The Mishnah's topical organization thus became the framework of the Talmud as a whole.
 But not every tractate in the Mishnah has a corresponding Gemara.
 Also, the order of the tractates in the Talmud differs in some cases from that in the Mishnah.

+Gemara

+The Gemara constitutes the commentary portion of the Talmud.
+The Mishnah, and its commentary (the Gemara), together constitute the Talmud.
+This commentary arises from a longstanding tradition of rabbis analyzing, debating, and discussing the Mishnah -"shakla v'tarya" - ever since it was compiled.
+The rabbis who participated in the process that produced this commentarial tradition are known as the Amoraim.
+Each discussion is presented in a self-contained, edited passage known as a sugya.

+Much of the Gemara is legal in nature.
+Each analysis begins with a Mishnaic legal statement.
+With each sugya, the statement may be analyzed and compared with other statements.
+This process can be framed as an exchange between two (often anonymous, possibly metaphorical) disputants, termed the makshan (questioner) and tartzan (answerer).
+Gemara also commonly tries to find the correct biblical basis for a given law in the Mishnah as well as the logical process that connects the biblical to the Mishnaic tradition.
+This process was known as talmud, long before the "Talmud" itself became a text.

+In addition, the Gemara contains a wide range of narratives, homiletical or exegetical passages, sayings, and other non-legal content, termed aggadah.
+A story told in a sugya of the Babylonian Talmud may draw upon the Mishnah, the Jerusalem Talmud, midrash, and other sources.

 Baraita

-In addition to the Mishnah, other tannaitic teachings were current at about the same time or shortly after that.
-The Gemara frequently refers to these tannaitic statements in order to compare them to those contained in the Mishnah and to support or refute the propositions of the Amoraim.
+The traditions that the Gemara comments on are not limited to what is found in the Mishnah, but the Baraita as well (a term that broadly designates Oral Torah traditions that did not end up in the Mishnah).
 The baraitot cited in the Gemara are often quotations from the Tosefta (a tannaitic compendium of halakha parallel to the Mishnah) and the Midrash halakha (specifically Mekhilta, Sifra and Sifre).
 Some baraitot, however, are known only through traditions cited in the Gemara, and are not part of any other collection.